KylieNCook/players-forge/Deliverables/implementation.md

 ### Implemented/Prototyped Use Cases
 - Search for mods
+  - Jared, Conrad, and Kylie
 - Download mods
+  - Jared, Conrad, and Kylie

 ### Implemented/Prototyped User Stories
 - As a PlayersForge user I want to have a modular layout that allows me to customize my home page so that it looks as I want it to.
+  - Jared, Conrad, and Kylie
 - As a PlayersForge user I would like to have a dedicated part of my library that shows my favorite mods, so I can access them quickly.
+  - David, Noah, and Fernando

 ### Implemented/Prototyped Features
 - Allow users to download published mods for free without an account.
+  - David, Noah, and Fernando
 - Allow users to search for mods based on key words and categories and receive results sorted by relevance and popularity.
+  - Jared, Conrad, and Kylie
 - Allow users to create an account and become a registered member.

-List in this section, the requirements (user stories, issues, or use cases) that you implemented for this release.
-We expect that you implement/prototype features you specified in your MVP (c.f.
-D.2 Requirements).
-Include who worked on each of the features.
+  - Jared, Conrad, and Kylie

+### Implemented Non-functional Requirements
+- Header & main container CSS & HTML
+  - Jared, Conrad, and Kylie
+- Featured mod CSS
+  - David, Noah, Kylie, and Fernando
+- Featured mod HTML
+  - David, Noah, and Fernando

 ## 3. Adopted Technologies